NUBIC/ncs_mdes/HEURISTICS.md

 not indicate the associated table.
 That information is derived using the following heuristic:

-* If the variable is not of foriegn key type, it's not a foreign key.
+* If the variable is not of foreign key type, it's not a foreign key.

-* Otherwise, find all the tables in the MDES whose primary key is named the same as the foreign key variable.
+* Otherwise, find all the tables in the MDES whose primary key is named the same as the candidate foreign key variable.

 * If there is exactly one such table, the variable refers to that table.

 * Otherwise fail.

-This heuristic works for 399 of the foreign keys in MDES 2.0.
+This heuristic does not fail for 399 of the foreign keys in MDES 2.0.
 Another 155 are mapped manually for a total of 554.

 There are also three variables which are typed as foreign keys in the XML schema but which for a couple of different reasons are not treated as foreign keys by ncs_mdes.
-These are described in comments in `source_documents/2.0/heuristics_overrides.yml` in the ncs_mdes source.
+These are described in comments in `documents/2.0/heuristic_overrides.yml` in the ncs_mdes source.

 # Heuristics not used